mekorhabracha/mekorhabracha.github.io/index.md

     text: Donate to Mekor
     link: contribute/donate.html
 alert:
-  text: "SHABBAT ACROSS THE CITY ~ SHABBAT LUNCH, FEBRUARY 25 ~ Sign up as a guest for Mekor Habracha's next Shabbat Across the City program, a wonderful to meet people in our community.
+  text: "SHABBAT ACROSS THE CITY ~ SHABBAT LUNCH, FEBRUARY 25 ~ Sign up as a guest for Mekor Habracha's next Shabbat Across the City program, a wonderful way to meet people in our community.

 "
   type: warning